 Organic and Non-GMO

 Due to practices in the soybean industry, almost every brand of tofu is now organic or non-GMO, meaning the bean itself was not cultivated with the use of harmful chemicals and the seed was not altered in any way.
-This is an important fact when looking at nutrition as a whole, as many GMO and conventional products don't pact the nutritional punch of organic varieties.
+This is an important fact when looking at nutrition as a whole, as many GMO and conventional products don't pack the nutritional punch of organic varieties.
 As an added bonus, most organic and non-GMO tofu brands are the same price as conventionally produced tofu.
 So don't hesitate to go organic.
 In this instance, both your health (and your wallet) will thank you.